voxeet/voxeet-sdk-ios/README.md

 **The conference must be created before using this method**

 #### Parameters
--   `conferenceID` **String** - The ID of the conference whose status updates you want to subscribe to.
+-   `conferenceID` **String** - The ID of the conference whose status updates you want to subscribe to (also compatible with conference alias).
 -   `completion` **((_ error: NSError?) -> Void)?** - A block object to be executed when the server connection sequence ends.
 This block has no return value and takes a single `NSError` argument that indicates whether the connection to the server succeeded.

 #### Example